lewismj/sbt-library-template.g8/README.md

 This [giter8][1] template will write SBT build files for a Scala library.

-Placing source code into a subdirectory ensures that a solution can quickly be converted to a library stack (multi-module) if required.
+It places source code into a subdirectory to ensure that a solution can quickly be converted to a multi-module project if required.

 If necessary, the referenced assembly plugin may be used to produce an 'uber-jar' of the library together with its dependencies.